 - Best served immediately with crostini, pita crisps, grainy salty crackers, and sweet apple slices.

 - Add all ingredients into a medium saucepan.
-Cook over medium-low heat, stirring occasionally, until the sugar dissolves and the cranberries burst, about 15-20 minutes.
+Bring to a simmer and cook over medium-low heat, uncovered, stirring occasionally, until the sugar dissolves and the cranberries burst, about 15-20 minutes.
+Sauce will thicken and reduce.

 - Make Ahead: Cranberry sauce can be made up to 1 week in advance and stored covered in the refrigerator.
 The dip can be mixed and transferred to a baking dish without baking up to 1 day in advance.
 Keep covered in the refrigerator until ready to bake.